Did you miss Part 1 in the Tools in Your Books series? Read it now.

 What are the Reference Pages in each Learning Log, and what should they look like after you’ve been working through the year with SWR?
 Take a look at Appendix C in the back of your SWR book.

-Wanda has included sample pages for both the Primary (pp. 208-211) and Black Learning Logs (pp. 212-219) there for you.
-Keep in mind that these are just samples, and your logs will very likely look different because of where you start in the Wise List and the particular lists you cover that year.
+Wanda has included sample pages for both the Primary and the Black Learning Logs for you (see pp. 208-219).
+Keep in mind that these are just samples; your logs will very likely look different because of where you start in the Wise List and the particular lists you cover that year.
 You never want to teach from these sample pages.
-Instead, they give you guidance for working on these pages.
+Instead, they merely provide guidance for working on these pages.

-Also, there are several pages that are included in the formatted Black Log that are not covered in SWR.
+Also, there are several pages in the formatted Black Log that are not covered in SWR.
 You can download a copy of the Answer Key for these extra gems on our web site.

 Have you ever wanted to see an overview of the markings and why and when they’re used?
 Well, Wanda thought of that, too!
 See Appendix D on SWR p.
 220 for a one-page overview of the markings.